Filing a Personal Injury Claim After a Dog Bite

 - Emotional and mental harm

-We can fight on your side to seek fair compensation.
-We can negotiate with insurance companies and tell your story in court.
+Our Altoona, PA, dog bite lawyers can fight on your side to seek fair compensation.
+We can negotiate with insurance companies or represent you in civil court if necessary.
 Focus on your recovery, and we can handle the case.
-Contact our team at Berger and Green by calling us at (412) 661-1400 about your dog bite.
+Contact our team at Berger and Green about your dog bite today.
+We offer free consultations and take cases on contingency, which means there is no financial risk to getting started.